 1358 East 47th Street

-Even though this pancake house has outposts all over the world, it’s just so good, we can’t pass it up whenever we’re in this part of town.
+Even though this pancake house has outposts all over the world, it’s just so good, we can’t pass it up whenever we’re in the south side of Chicago.
 And to no surprise, it’s always busy.
 Our recommendation – the oven baked Apple Pancake.

 5491 South Shore Drive

-If you need to catch some fresh air, Burnham Park is the perfect place to do so, for kids and adults alike.
-The 600-acre park has it all – a playground area, a beachfront, harbors, and the lakefront trail.
+If you need to catch some fresh air, Burnham Park in Chicago is the perfect place to do so, for kids and adults alike.
+There are plenty of things to see at this 600-acre park – a playground area, a beachfront, harbors, and the lakefront trail.

 3101 South Lake Shore Drive